DamianoBrunori/MultiUAV-OpenAIGym/README.md

 #### 1. Pip

-From your terminal/prompt simply go to the 'ReqSetup' folder and type 'pip install -r requirements.txt'.
+From your terminal/prompt simply go to the folder where 'requirements.txt' is located and type 'pip install -r requirements.txt'.

 #### 2. Docker
 Install Docker: